- Application & Interview Preparation

 Programs and Events

-- Opportunity Forum: Table Talk Session – Networking event with public sector and nonprofit employers who are hiring for summer positions as well as some part-time school year positions.
+- Public Sector Interview Program: Table Talk Session – Networking event with public sector and nonprofit employers who are hiring for summer positions as well as some part-time school year positions.

-- Networking with J.D.
-Graduates Working in Alternative Careers – Cheryl Heisler, President and Founder of Lawternatives and alternative careers expert, emcees a networking event with law school graduates working in alternative careers in business, finance, human resources, higher education, public affairs and non-profits.
+- J.D.
+Advantage Careers – Cheryl Heisler, President and Founder of Lawternatives and alternative careers expert, emcees a networking event with law school graduates working in alternative careers in business, finance, human resources, higher education, public affairs and non-profits.

-- Etiquette Dinner – During a four-course dinner, a professional corporate etiquette consultant, reviews table etiquette and provides tips on appropriate topics for conversation and on “working a crowd” at business receptions.
+- Etiquette Dinner – During a multi-course dinner, a professional corporate etiquette consultant, reviews table etiquette and provides tips on appropriate topics for conversation and on “working a crowd” at business receptions.

 - Developing Your Individual Job Search – Information session on ways to reset job search criteria to expand opportunities and research potential employers.